htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 You're reading the writeup.
-Please also reference the IPython notebook - "Advanced-Lane-Finding.ipynb" which has the annotation I put along with the code.
+Please also see the IPython notebook - "Advanced-Lane-Finding.ipynb" which has the detailed annotation I put along with the code.

 ### Camera Calibration